Channy Chhi Laux

 Author – Chef – Engineer

-Channy Laux is a survivor of the Khmer Rouge genocide in Cambodia.
+Channy Laux is a survivor of the Cambodian genocide.
 She was thirteen-years-old when the Khmer Rouge took over the country in 1975.
 From 1975 to 1979, Channy endured starvation, horrendous working conditions, sickness and repeated separations from her family.

-Channy is also founder of Angkor Cambodian Food.
-Her goal is to bring Cambodian cuisine into American kitchens, by providing authentic and hard to find ingredients along with easy to follow recipes.
-One of her creations Kroeung (Lemongrass cooking paste) receives sofiTM Award from Specialty Foods and Innovation Foodservice Award from IFMA.
 Channy now balances her time between her business and educating communities on the Cambodian Genocide.
-She works with schools and other organizations to promote awareness of Cambodian Genocide.
-She is a member of the Speakers Bureau for JFCS Holocaust Center and for the Victims of Communism Memorial Foundation.
+She works with schools and other organizations to promote awareness of the Cambodian Genocide.
+She is a member of the Speakers Bureau for JFCS Holocaust Center, the Victims of Communism Memorial Foundation and the Cambodian Genocide Resource Center.